rhatdan/docker/docs/installation/mac.md

 ![Linux Architecture Diagram](/installation/images/linux_docker_host.svg)

-In an OS X installation, the `docker` daemon is running inside a Linux VM called `default`.
-The `default` is a lightweight Linux VM made specifically to run the Docker daemon on Mac OS X. The VM runs completely from RAM, is a small ~24MB download, and boots in approximately 5s.
+In an OS X installation, the `docker` daemon is running inside a Linux VM called `docker-vm`.
+The `docker-vm` is a lightweight Linux VM made specifically to run the Docker daemon on Mac OS X. The VM runs completely from RAM, is a small ~24MB download, and boots in approximately 5s.